webqit/oohtml/README.md

 delete node.bindings.style; // Reactive deletion
 ```

-For mutations at a deeper level to be reactive, the corresponding Observer API method must be used:
+For mutations at a deeper level to be reactive, the corresponding Observer API method would need to be used:

 ```js
 Observer.set(document.bindings.app, 'title', 'Demo App!!!');